pingcap/docs-cn/reference/tiflash/use-tiflash.md

 In the result of above statement:

 * `AVAILABLE` indicates whether the TiFlash replicas of this table is available or not. `1` means available and `0` means unavailable.
+Once the replicas become available, this status does not change.
+If you use DDL statements to modify the number of replicas, the replication status will be recalculated.
 * `PROGRESS` means the progress of the replication.
 The value is between `0.0` and `1.0`. `1` means at least one replica is replicated.

 ## Use TiDB to read TiFlash replicas